fsfe/reuse-docs/spec/spec.md

 ## Copyright and licensing information

-Each file in the project must have copyright and licensing information associated with it, except the following files:
+Each file in the project MUST have copyright and licensing information associated with it, except the following files:

 - The license files.